chungers/infrakit/docs/content/gcp/index.md

  - All dangling images
  - All unused networks

+#### remoteSshOrigin

+Traffic is only allowed from sources within these IP address ranges.
+Use CIDR notation when entering ranges.
+The defauls value is `0.0.0.0/0` (any).

 ## How it works

 Docker for GCP starts with a [Deployment Manager] template that will create